Published on: Mar 13, 2021, Last Edited: Jan 31, 2022

 A visit to the United States requires you to obtain a visa or a visa waiver.
 Approval is necessary regardless of the amount of time you would like to spend in the country.
 For those planning to stay for less than three months, and will be flying to the United States before starting their road trip, should consider using ESTA (Electronic System for Travel Authorization).
 Visits longer than this require you to get a normal visa.
 The ninety-day duration will start immediately you set foot in the United States.
 Travelers should be mindful of their itinerary as the duration won’t reset if you make a detour to South America, Canada, or the Caribbean.
 Make it a point to get the most out of the ninety-day visit.
 Travelers planning on road trips longer than 90 days should consider applying for a B-2 tourist visa.

 Travelers not eligible for an ESTA or wishing to stay in the U.S. longer than three months can start a B-2 tourist visa application online by submitting a DS-160.
-After submitting a DS-160 form, applicants will then need to schedule an interview at a nearby embassy or consult.
+After submitting a DS-160 form, applicants will then need to schedule an interview at a nearby embassy or consulate.
 Travelers should ensure they have at least six months validity remaining on their passport at the time of their arrival in the United States.
 A B-2 tourist visa is usually issued for a period of 10 years and can be used for visits of up to six months per stay.